paysdoc/ES6TypeScript/README.md

 Create an id generator inside person.ts (above the Person class) and let it set the id of the person in its constructor.

-Try to make a generator class with a limit/restriction (not a necessity for the code).
+Try to make a generator class with a limit/restriction.
 ```

 ###Assignment 5 Inheritance